How to Use a Ruffler Foot to Sew Ruffles

 My sister told a coworker that I have made matching outfits for my little girls and their dolls, so I get the phone call to see if I would make them for her daughter.
 She wanted something really frilly and girly and there wasn't anything in the doll catalog that she wanted.

-This is what I have some up with:
+This is what I have come up with: